Facts about Ferdinand Marcos

 Ferdinand Marcos Biography

-Ferdinand Marcos was president of The Philippines from 1965 until he was forced to flee in 1986 because of popular opposition to his rule by decree.
+Ferdinand Marcos was president of The Philippines from 1965 until he was forced to flee in 1986 because of popular opposition to his dictatorship.

 Ferdinand Marcos was in law school when he was accused of murdering a political opponent of his father’s in the early 1930s.
-On appeal, his conviction was overturned in 1939.
+His conviction was overturned on appeal in 1939.

 He went into politics after World War II and served in the Philippine House of Representatives and Senate before winning the presidency in 1965.
 He was re-elected in 1969, but civil unrest and threats from Muslim and communist separatists led to his declaration of martial law in 1972.